zachpino/digidev-f19/week01/homework.md

 Please complete these foundational readings and research before class next week.
 Each task is small, but there are a lot of them to do!

-- Please install Raspbian on your Raspberry Pi by completing the steps in [this tutorial](https://projects.raspberrypi.org/en/projects/noobs-install).
-The SD card that you all received in your kits already has most of this page completed, so begin at the step labeled *Booting from NOOBS*.
-Let me know if you encounter issues.
-This process may take some time, and can be completed with the HDMI displays in Kaplan room 226 and the USB mouse and keyboard hidden in the white cabinet in the corner.
-While it's installing, do the readings below!

 - Read a short [intro to Python](python-philosophy.md), and the philosophy of coding we will be taking in class.
 Also, take a peak at the [Firehose Project's *Things You  Should Never Do While Learning to Code*](http://blog.thefirehoseproject.com/posts/the-14-things-you-should-never-do-while-learning-to-code/).

 - Watch this short video of an [interactive London simulation model](https://www.youtube.com/watch?v=qCvGBhhDBnA), which is somewhat related to what the course aims to produce.